chogezz/AWS-PROJECTS/Wordpress Server on EC2 Instance/README.md

 6. **Launch a WordPress EC2 Instance**

    - Launch an EC2 instance using the **WordPress AMI** from the AWS Marketplace.
-   - Assign the instance to the Public Subnet.
+   - Assign the instance to the Wordpress Subnet.
-   - Configure the security group to allow HTTP (port 80), HTTPS (port 443), and SSH (port 22) traffic.
+   - Configure the security group to allow HTTP (port 80) , and SSH (port 22) traffic.
    - Create and download a new key pair for SSH access.

 7. **Configure WordPress**

    - Connect to the EC2 instance via SSH:
      ```
-     ssh -i wordpress-key.pem ec2-user@<Public-IP-of-Instance>
+     ssh -i "wordpress-sg.pem" ec2-user@44.222.208.236
      ```
    - Access the WordPress setup interface by opening the public IP of the instance in a browser.
-   - Complete the WordPress installation process by providing details like:
+   - Complete the WordPress installation process.
-     - Site title
-     - Admin username and password
-     - Email address

 8. **Access WordPress**